iamdhakrey/rustycord/docs/getting-started/first-bot.md

 This guide will walk you through creating your first Discord bot with RustCord, from setup to deployment.

+!!! warning "Development Library Notice"
+    Remember that RustCord is in heavy development.
+This tutorial is for **learning and experimentation only**.
+Do not use the resulting bot in production environments.

 ## Prerequisites

 Make sure you have completed the [installation guide](installation.md) before proceeding.